TpainMcain/10-SVG-Logo-Maker/README.md

   Inquirer is an npm package instead of being built directly into node.js.
 To install, navigate to index.js in the terminal and type npm i -y.

 ## Usage Instructions
+* Open this repository with your favorite code editor
 ### Visual Walkthrough